JakubSzark/unity-water-shader/README.md

 2. Add the Material to any object
 3. Play around!

-Notes:
-- To have reflections use a reflection probe with box projection active and make the smoothness of the material higher than 0
-- You require atleast 2 normal maps for your water for it to look good.

 Version 1.4-1.5
 - Now with Low Poly
 - Fixed Normals and Normal Distortion